|1 Canadian Air Group, Canadian Forces Europe

 No. 1 Wing, Canada's first NATO fighter wing, was initially located at North Luffenham, England since its French base was not ready.
 The first of the wing's three fighter squadrons (all squadrons flying Canadair CL-13 Sabres), No. 410 Squadron, arrived at North Luffenham in November 1951.
 The squadron and its aircraft, along with those of No. 441 Squadron, were ferried across the Atlantic to Glasgow, Scotland aboard HMCS Magnificent.
 The personnel of 441 arrived by ocean liner in February 1952.
 In May–June 1952, No. 439 Squadron flew from RCAF Station Uplands via Bagotville, Goose Bay, Greenland, Iceland and Scotland, in an exercise known as “Operation Leapfrog”.

-RCAF Canadair CL-13 Sabre Mk.
-2 flight line, preparing to fly to Europe in May–June 1952.
+Canadair CL-13 Sabre Mk.
+2, RCAF (Serial No. 19114) on the flight line, preparing to fly to Europe in May–June 1952.
 No. 439 Squadron flew from RCAF Station Uplands via Bagotville, Goose Bay, Greenland, Iceland and Scotland, in an exercise known as “Operation Leapfrog”.
 (RCAF Photo courtesy of the Shearwater Aviation Museum)

 No. 410 and 441 Squadrons left North Luffenham in 1954 for temporary bases in Germany (410 Squadron was relocated to Baden and 441 to Zweibrücken).
 They finally arrived at the completed Marville base in 1955.
 No. 439 Squadron flew directly from North Luffenham to Marville in 1955.